 - Placental insufficiency.
 The placenta grows in your uterus (womb) and supplies the baby with food and oxygen through the umbilical cord.
 Placental insufficiency means the placenta doesn’t work as well as it should so your baby gets less food and oxygen.

 - Preeclampsia.
-This condition happens after the 20th week of pregnancy or right after pregnancy.
-It’s when a pregnant woman has both protein in her urine and high blood pressure.
+This is a condition that can happen after the 20th week of pregnancy or right after pregnancy.
+It’s when a pregnant woman has high blood pressure and signs that some of her organs, like her kidneys and liver, may not be working properly.
+Some of these signs include having protein in the urine, changes in vision and severe headache.

 - Premature birth.
 This is when your baby is born before 37 weeks of pregnancy.